-The EVX-2 speed control's Low-Voltage Detection has been disabled for best performance with NiMH batteries.
+Your model comes equipped with two Traxxas battery packs.
+The EVX-2 speed control's Low-Voltage Detection has been disabled for best performance with these batteries.
 The speed control's LED will glow red when it is turned on, indicating Low-Voltage Detection is disabled.
 Be certain to activate Low-Voltage Detection if you install LiPo batteries in your model.
 Never use LiPo batteries while Low-Voltage Detection is disabled.